fayndee/fayndee.github.io/techie/blog/_posts/2016-06-21-api-documentation-as-code.md

 ---
 title: API documentation as code with Swagger, AsciiDoc, Cucumber and Structurizr
 tags: API Java
+excerpt: As a developer, code is probably our only best friend.
+Whatever can best describe our code is probably the best documentation we could get.
 ---

 With the growing love of API at zooplus, more our apps & services are provided with a RESTful API.
 We love RESTful API because it's simple and flexible.